 Things are about to get gnarly in Wolverhampton.
-The city is set to host a major urban sports international tournament later this year, Urban Sports FISE Xperience.
-The three-day event – featuring BMX freestyle, skateboard, roller freestyle, scooter, parkour, breaking and more – will take over Old Market Square and the newly created Victoria Street events space.
+For the very first time, the city will host the major urban sports international tournament later this month, Urban Sports FISE Xperience.
+The three-day event – featuring BMX, freestyle scooter, breaking and a host of workshops and activities for all – will take over Old Market Square.

 “This is a huge shot in the arm for our exciting 5-year events strategy, helping to secure the city’s status and reputation regionally, nationally and internationally as a destination of choice for visitors,” said Bhupinder Gakhal, City of Wolverhampton Council Cabinet Member for Visitor City.
 “The Urban Sports event will further boost footfall, increase economic and social benefit and help transform the reputation of the city.”

-Securing Urban Sports FISE Xperience builds on a £22 million package of investment in the west of the city centre and follows extensive public realm improvement works to the Victoria Street and North Street areas.
-The news also comes following the announcement that Wolverhampton will host the Kabaddi World Cup Finals in 2025.
+Securing Urban Sports FISE Xperience only builds on a £22 million package of investment in the city centre, and follows extensive public realm improvement works to the Victoria Street and North Street areas.
+It’s not only ever coming to Wolverhampton either, with the West Midlands city hosting the Kabaddi World Cup Finals in 2025.

 “Wolverhampton is an ambitious city with a can-do attitude,” said Maggie Grogan, Managing Director for Muse Midlands.
 “City Centre West sits at the heart of the council’s vision, and the English Cities Fund is ready to work in partnership to deliver.